 Multiple Gestations and Amniocentesis

-- Increased Risk: The risk of complications, such as miscarriage, may rise with multiple pregnancies.
+- Increased Risk: The chance of complications, including miscarriage, may be higher with multiple pregnancies.

-- Timing: You’ll need to schedule amniocentesis carefully to guarantee ideal fetal development.
+- Timing: Scheduling must be done carefully to protect fetal development.

-- Fetal Monitoring: You should expect more intensive monitoring post-procedure due to the presence of multiple fetuses.
+- Fetal Monitoring: Expect more intensive monitoring after the procedure when multiple fetuses are involved.

 The Role of Genetic Counseling